-COVID-19 Case Distribution by Race and Ethnicity in the Last 4 Weeks (July 12 to August 8, 2021) and Cumulatively through August 8, 2021 - Henrico County, VA
+COVID-19 Case Distribution by Race and Ethnicity in the Last 4 Weeks (July 19 - August 15, 2021) and Cumulatively through August 15, 2021 - Henrico County, VA

-NCHS population estimates are not available for Two or More Races (375 total cases) or Other Race (849 total cases) and thus they are absent from the plots.
-Missing and Unknown Ethnicities were assumed to be of Non-Hispanic ethnicity.
+^{} NCHS population estimates are not available for Two or More Races (375 total cases) or Other Race (849 total cases) and thus they are absent from the plots.

 Cases among individuals identifying as Native American are suppressed (counts < 5)

-In Henrico in the last four weeks, the case burden for Black individuals (37.1%) is relatively higher than the proportion of the population (31.2%).
-Meanwhile, the case burdens for White individuals (41.9%) and Asian or Pacific Islander individuals (5.8%) are relatively low compared to their proportions of the population (53.2% and 9.4%, respectively).
+■ In Henrico in the last four weeks, the case burden for Black individuals (47%)is relatively higher than the proportion of the population (31.2%).
+Meanwhile, the case burdens for White individuals (40.4%) and Asian or Pacific Islander individuals (2.8%) are relatively low compared to their proportions of the population (53.2% and 9.4%, respectively).
+Cases in Latino individuals have been proportionally low (4.1%) compared to their population proportion (6%).

-3.0 HOSPITALIZATIONS & FATALITIES
+3.0 Hospitalizations & Fatalities